mdn/content/files/en-us/web/http/status/300/index.md

 The HTTP **`300 Multiple Choices`** [redirection response](/en-US/docs/Web/HTTP/Status#redirection_messages) status code indicates that the request has more than one possible response.
 The user-agent or the user should choose one of them.

-There is no standardized way of automatically choosing one of the responses, so this status code is rarely used.
+> [!NOTE]
+> In Transparent Content Negotiation (TCN), a client and server collaboratively decide the best variant of a given resource when the server has multiple variants.
+> Most modern browsers have poor support due to complexity in implementations, lack of standardization of how clients automatically choose from responses, and the additional round-trips that slow down client-server interaction.
+> [Server-driven content negotiation](/en-US/docs/Web/HTTP/Content_negotiation#server-driven_content_negotiation) is far more common, where a server chooses the most appropriate resource for the client based on the request headers ({{HTTPHeader("Accept-Language")}}, {{HTTPHeader("Accept")}}, etc.).

 The server should include content in the response that contains a list of resource metadata and URIs from which the user or user agent can choose.
-The format of the content is implementation-specific, but may be based on content negotiation and should be easily parsed by the user agent, therefore HTML or JSON are good candidates.
+The format of the content is implementation-specific, but should be easily parsed by the user agent (such as HTML or JSON).
-See [Content negotiation](/en-US/docs/Web/HTTP/Content_negotiation) for more information.

-If the server has a preferred choice that the client should request, it should include it in a {{HTTPHeader("Location")}} header.
+If the server has a preferred choice that the client should request, it can include it in a {{HTTPHeader("Location")}} header.

 ## Status